Nathan-Mekuria-Solomon/ML-practice/README.md

-# ML-Projects
+# ML-Practice
-Machine learning projects and research on AI applications
+Here are the codes where I practice the fundamental concepts of machine learning including preprocessing, model training, hyperparameter twicking and etc...